Event

 So why should Americans care about security in Europe?
 What are Russia and China up to on the continent?
 How is the war in Ukraine going?
 What’s the status of the alliance and what investments are needed to strengthen readiness and deterrence?

 To discuss these questions and more, FDD’s Center on Military and Political Power (CMPP) hosts Lt.
 Gen. Steven Basham, Deputy Commander of U.S. European Command, and Ambassador Kate Marie Byrnes, the command’s Civilian Deputy and Foreign Policy Advisor.
-CMPP Senior Director Bradley Bowman will moderate the conversation.
+CMPP Senior Director Bradley Bowman moderates the conversation and Ambassador Eric Edelman, who sits on CMPP’s board, delivers introductory remarks.

 Speakers